 Yes, you can.
-Once you have signed up and chosen which NGO or Fundraiser you want to give to and the amount, just tick the correct option at the end of the on the Billing Information page, fill in the details and a message, and we’ll make sure it is delivered.
-If it is a celebration, the receiver of your generous gift will get your special message.
-If it is in commemoration, the NGO will get a message to say it is in memory of your loved one.
+Once you have signed up and chosen which NGO or Fundraiser you want to give to and the amount, just tick the correct option at the end of the on the Billing Information page, fill in the details, and we’ll make sure your donation and message is delivered.

 For how long does an NGO Fundraiser run?

 For two calendar months.
 An NGO can choose to end the fundraiser before the end date if they have raised the target amount.
 Or, if the target amount is not reached, can opt to run it for a few more days, in agreement with Small Change.

 What happens if a Fundraiser is not 100% funded?